 There was a lot of life in between these dates, and the dates maybe a little skewed, but the purpose is not to write a complete biography, but to illustrate how photography has always been an influencing factor.

 I have few regrets in life.
 I have skied when skiing was an art form and the phrase 'first tracks' had real meaning.
 I have windsurfed the toughest and most exciting conditions the Columbia Gorge can dish out.
 I have raised four of the most loving Golden Retrievers anyone could hope for.
 I have lived much my life in Jackson Wyoming during what I will argue were the best years Jackson Hole presented to date.
-Recently traveled to Thailand and met some of the friendliest people on the planet, so much so I am planning my next trip.
+Recently traveled to Thailand and met some of the friendliest people on the planet.
 I now live in the magnificent Northwest where there is perfect balance between the Pacific ocean, the city of Portland and the Cascade Mountains.
 I am truly grateful for a life well-lived and look forward to the final chapters as they unfold.

 Photography has always had my back.
 Like a good friend, I could always turn to photography to help direct my next path and adventure in life.

 For me photography started in film and the darkroom, and while some photographers miss those days, I have embraced the digital age.
 I appreciate the instant results and gratification that digital imaging offers.
 Yes, I believe digital imaging has changed the photographic industry as I knew it, but at the same time it has opened many more opportunities.